Arlanthir/notes/CardMagic.md

 - Kings are paired together.
 - Red Kings are on the odd side.
 - Black Kings are on the even side.

+Alternate pairing: Flip over all the clubs/diamonds pairs.
+- Even spades and hearts facing the same way as odd clubs and diamonds.
+- King of spades and King of diamonds in the even spades and hearts side.
+- King of hearts and King of clubs in the odd spades and hearts side.

 Mnemonic for the position of the deck in the box:
 - Odd side facing the Ace on the box